Paul B. Maslo litigates high-stakes, complex disputes nationwide and advises on critical business and legal matters.

 In addition to litigating his clients’ most pressing and sensitive matters, Paul is a recognized legal scholar.
 He authored a chapter in a treatise published by Oxford University Press, and his work has appeared in several top law reviews and journals, including the University of Pennsylvania Law Review, University of Michigan Law Review, New York University Journal of Law & Business, University of Michigan Journal of Private Equity & Venture Capital Law, University of Virginia Journal of International Law, Washington University Law Review, and Berkeley Journal of International Law.

 Paul brings a distinctive financial and scientific background to his legal practice.
 While at Penn Law, he also studied finance at the Wharton School of Business.
-Before law school, Paul earned a graduate degree in biology at Johns Hopkins University, worked at Morgan Stanley, and conducted grant-funded research at Harvard Medical School, where his work was presented at national and international conferences and published in a peer-reviewed journal.
+Before law school, he earned a graduate degree in biology at Johns Hopkins University, worked at Morgan Stanley, and conducted grant-funded research at Harvard Medical School, where his work was presented at national and international conferences and published in a peer-reviewed journal.

 Paul works with clients from a variety of industries, and he handles matters involving virtually every area of the law.
 The following are examples of his litigation and advisory representations: